 The most common blood tests are C-reactive protein (CRP) and a complete blood count (CBC), which check for biomarkers specific to RA or lupus.

 One test used in diagnosing lupus is the antinuclear antibody (ANA).
-This test looks for components that attack cells, a critical sign that an autoimmune disease is present.
+This test looks for antibodies that attack cells, a critical sign that an autoimmune disease is present.
 About 95 percent of people with lupus will test positive for antinuclear antibodies.
 However, people with RA and other autoimmune conditions may also have similar ANA levels.
 Even with a positive test result, a specialist may recommend additional blood tests to secure an accurate diagnosis.

 Because lupus can affect the kidneys, both blood and urine may be analyzed to assess kidney function.